Join Our Holiday VIP List

 But one common denominator exists: The genesis of pain is inflammation, regardless of the factors producing the pain.

-Inflammation is not necessarily bad and can be a part of your body’s healing system.
+Chronic inflammation is not necessarily bad and can be a part of your body’s healing system.
 When you injure a muscle (as in a twisted ankle), for example, your immune system initiates an inflammatory response by sending blood and immune cells to the affected area, which can result in redness, heat, and swelling.
 Otherwise, why would God design our immune system to function this way?
 The problem is when our bodies become chronically inflamed due to preventable risks such as food choices, stress, anxiety, and overuse of harmful medications.

 Thankfully, a growing number of physicians are looking into root causes of disease and helping their patients get off unnecessary drugs, discover unknown food allergies (which trigger inflammation), detoxify heavy metal poisoning, and address other chronic inflammation triggers.

 Pain can manifest due to a variety of causes such as illness, injury, and inflammation.
 It can be dull or sharp, acute or chronic, widespread or at a specific point.
 The unifying factor is that pain is incredibly difficult to live with and endure.
+Here’s a brief rundown of some of the most prevalent chronic pain conditions:

 Chronic Back Pain.
-This the leading cause of disability in the United States.
+This is the leading cause of disability in the United States.
 It can be caused by injury or develop with advancing age.
 A common source of back pain is a spinal misalignment called a “subluxation” in chiropractic terms.
 Misalignments “pinch” or irritate spinal nerves, leading to spasms and pain.
-Disc herniations in the spine, which press against nerves as they exit the spinal cord, may also be involved.
-(This condition is frequently misdiagnosed by MRIs.)
-Other sources of chronic back pain include soft tissue damage; traumatic fractures; and structural problems in the back that strain muscles, among many other causes.

 Chronic Joint Pain.
-The most common types of joint pain include osteoarthritis, the wear and tear on joints over time; rheumatoid arthritis, an autoimmune disease in which the body attacks its own bones, ligaments and tendons; and repetitive strain injury, in which frequent assaults on larger joints, like the knee or shoulder, result in chronic pain.
+The most common types of joint pain include osteoarthritis, the wear and tear on joints over time; rheumatoid arthritis, an autoimmune disease in which the body attacks its own bones, ligaments, and tendons; and repetitive strain injury, in which frequent assaults on larger joints, like the knee or shoulder, result in chronic pain.

 Neuropathic Pain.
 With neuropathic pain, there is a lesion, disease, or dysfunction in the nervous system.
 When impacted like this, the nerves within that system can’t transmit sensations to the brain.
 This often leads to numbness, or lack of sensation, or pain that is often described as pricking, tingling, pins and needles, electrically shocking or shooting, or hot or burning.
-For many patients, pain intensity can wax and wane throughout the day.
-Injuries to the brain or spinal cord can also lead to chronic neuropathic pain.
-A few examples of neuropathic pain are neuropathy (a common nerve disorder), shingles, diabetic neuropathy, and trigeminal neuralgia (a type of facial pain),

 Chronic Illness-Related Pain.
 People also suffer from cancer pain, caused by tumors or even by the cancer drugs used to treat the disease.
 Similarly, people with heart disease often experience angina (chest pain).
-Angina is considered a sign of heart disease, and indicates that you might be at an increased risk of suffering a heart attack.
+Angina is considered a sign of heart disease and indicates that you might be at an increased risk of suffering a heart attack.

 As we mentioned, opioids are commonly prescribed for pain, including morphine, oxycodone, and milder painkillers like tramadol.
 Once opioids enter your bloodstream, they attach to brain receptors, producing a sense of euphoria.
 This sensation is very addictive and creates a physiological dependency that is very difficult for people to overcome.
 Medical studies have shown that physical dependence can happen in as few as five days.

-Over-the-counter NSAIDs are routinely taken for arthritis.
+Over-the-counter NSAIDs are routinely taken for arthritis pain.
 They don’t really treat the arthritis, however; they really just ease the pain and discomfort of the disease.
 Still, some people mistakenly believe that they actually slow the progression of arthritis or that by taking them, their arthritis will improve, but that’s not true.
 Outcome studies have shown that these drugs, may actually accelerate joint and cartilage damage – the very condition patients think they are “curing.”

 Total knee replacement has emerged as a mainstream surgery.
 These procedures are performed more frequently for women than men, according to the National Center for Health Statistics.